simophin/hls-streamer/README.md

 the stream should the transcoding start.

 ## Highlight
-* Written in rust, minimal resource usage: the app itself takes <5K memory to run (on my machine). ffmpeg runs on separate process and take whatever it needs though.
+* Written in Rust, minimal resource usage: the app itself takes <5K memory to run[^1].
-* Streaming only starts when someone tries to access to stream.
+* FFMPEG/transcoding only starts first time accessing the stream.
-* Streaming stops automatically when the access stops.
+* FFMPEG/transcoding stops when access stops.
-* Comes with a simple http server and it's ready to use.
+* Comes with a simple web page: it's ready to view the result!

 ## Installation